logambigaik/logambigaiKuppusamy-project1/README.md

-### PRODUCT SALES INSIGHTS
+# PRODUCT SALES INSIGHTS

-### 4.1.
-Section A: SQL
+## 4.1 Section A: SQL

-1. Write a query to find the top 3 products with the highest total sales (based on units sold) from the train table.
+### 1. Find the Top 3 Products with the Highest Total Sales
 ```sql
 SELECT item_nbr, SUM(units) AS total_units
 FROM train